Direct air capture

 Purchase targets

 Frontier continues to look for new purchases from DAC companies that complement our existing portfolio and address gaps that accelerate the field more broadly.
+If you think your company could be a good fit for Frontier's offtake program, please apply below.

-Apply for offtake
+Apply for Offtake track

-Apply for prepurchase
+Apply for Innovation track